diversemix/learn-nlp/README.md

 1) Lecture 1 of the Standford Course: *NLP with Deep Learning* ( [Notes here](cs224/cs224-lecture1.md) to help my grasp the "big picture")

 2) Investigation into other potential solutions, applications and publications in the field.
 This investigation can be followed [on this page](research/research.md)

+## Outstanding Questions

+### Semantic Extraction

+- Could the use of morpholical analysis on a manuscript text be a useful feature to be used in semantic extraction?
+- Are we at the limit of ML for semantic extraction?
+(Chart shows that typically ML asymptotically reaches 90% success)